kovidgoyal/calibre/manual/faq.rst

 then the problem is probably a corrupted font cache.
 You can clear the cache by following these `instructions <http://www.macworld.com/article/1139383/fontcacheclear.html>`_.
 If that doesn't solve it, look for a corrupted font file on your system, in ~/Library/Fonts or the like.
-An easy way to check for corrupted fonts in OS X is to start the "Font Book" application, select all fonts and then in the File menu, choose "Validate fonts".
+An easy way to check for corrupted fonts in macOS is to start the "Font Book" application, select all fonts and then in the File menu, choose "Validate fonts".